flexcompute/EngineeringSketchPad/EngSketchPad/README.txt

     The configuration is built from the path where the OpenCASCADE runtime distribution can be found.
-MS Visual Studio is required and a command shell where the 64bit C/C++ compiler should be opened and the following executed in that window (note that MS VS 2017 and 2019 are fully supported).
+MS Visual Studio is required and a command shell where the 64bit C/C++ compiler (use x64, not x86) should be opened and the following executed in that window (note that MS VS 2017, 2019, and 2022 are fully supported).
 The Windows environment is built simply by going to the config subdirectory and executing the script "winEnv" in a bash shell (run from the command window):

         C:\> cd %ESP_ROOT%\config
-        C:\> bash winEnv D:\OpenCASCADE7.4.1
+        C:\> bash winEnv D:\OpenCASCADE7.8.0

     winEnv (like makeEnv) has an optional second argument that is only required if the distribution of OpenCASCADE has multiple architectures.